 The Center for the Performing Arts

-The mission of the Center for the Performing Arts is to welcome, engage, inspire, and transform through compelling performing arts experiences in a world-class environment.
+The mission of the Center for the Performing Arts is to engage and inspire the Indiana community through enriching arts experiences.

 Who We Are